adamedx/autographps/README.md

 ## Contributing and development

 Read about our contribution process in [CONTRIBUTING.md](CONTRIBUTING.md).
-The project is not quite ready to handle source contributions; suggestions on features or other advice are welcome while we establish a baseline.
+In addition to submitting pull requests, we also invite bug reports, eature requests, and architectural improvements through this repository's [issues page](https://github.com/adamedx/autographps/issues).

 See the [Build README](build/README.md) for instructions on building and testing changes to AutoGraphPS.